agentos-project/agentos/example_agents/random/README.md

 * `policy.py` - This Module contains the random policy that the agent uses to decide what action to take in the environment at each timestep.

-* `requirements.txt` - A text file listing the external pip dependencies of this agent.
-In this case, the file is empty because no external dependencies are required to run this agent.